 Earlier, you needed to open a new store to accept a new currency.
 But with Shopify Markets, you get one place to accept several currencies.

 With Shopify Markets, you can use multiple currencies and adjust pricing within the platform to address the floating shipping costs in different locations.
 To illustrate, in some parts of the world, you may have to pay more for shipping than in others.
-If you're using Shopify Markets, you can easily change the price in these markets by a percentage depending on the unique costs of your product.
+If you're using Shopify Markets for international selling, you can easily change the price in these markets by a percentage depending on the unique costs of your product.

 Launch Localized Websites or Apps

 Starting in one centralized location online, you can optimize custom shopping experiences for specific markets and make the transition smoother by putting automated systems in place for the benefit of your business (by using Storefront API, for example).
-As it grows, you can easily expand into new markets and establish a local presence with very little overhead.
+As it grows, you can easily enter and sell into new markets with Shopify and establish a local presence with minimal overhead.

-This helps with customer retention because customers feel like they’re buying from a local shop rather than an impersonal corporation or faceless website that is not accountable to them.
+This helps with customer retention on Shopify stores because customers feel like they’re buying from a local shop rather than an impersonal corporation or faceless website that is not accountable to them.

 Shopify Markets allows a business to reach more customers by having only one online storefront.
 Small and large businesses alike can quickly start an international eCommerce strategy without hiring extra employees dedicated to handling the challenges typically involved with cross-border sales.
 This is possible thanks to the built-in features you can enjoy within Shopify Markets.